liuhao-97/nnstreamer_dockerfile/README.md

 # nnstreamer_dockerfile

 nnstreamer docker build on Jetson AGX Orin

+A prebuild docker image is here. https://drive.google.com/file/d/1t_Ce-Vw7Fy6ueqwmUx_sxw5wpPMlMa4q/view?usp=drive_link

-If you want to build from scratch
+If you want to build from scratch, use Docker_raw to build a simple image and then use the following command to install nnstreamer.

 ```
 apt update